In this document, we’ll go through how to setup a Hetzner purchased server, using 2 methods to mount your disks in Raid 0.

 Why do you mount with the UUID instead of the

-Random Internet Person/dev/mdx
+Random Internet Person/dev/mdxformat everyone uses?

 The reason is because sometimes for no apparent reason that I can find, Linux likes to rename stuff.
-I setup my array using /dev/md4
+I setup my array using /dev/md4 and after a reboot it gets renamed to /dev/md127.
+So had I mounted it in fstab as /dev/md4 the system won’t boot and creates a headache that takes you over a week to figure out why it doesn’t work.